jkastelan/PUI2017_jlk635/HW9_jlk635/README.md

 We used different approaches for the colour maps also to highlight important insights from the visualisations and reducing chart junk.

-LAstly, I got to lean about the census, and supporting ACS datasets; and how to access them from the API.
+Lastly, I got to lean about the census, and supporting ACS datasets; and how to access them from the API.

 For Assignment 2 I collaborated with a number of people including Andrew Nell, Alex Shannon, Anastasia S, Nick Jones, Ruben H and for a couple of the extra credit pieces Julian Ferreiro.